VONJO can offer spleen volume reduction (SVR) when platelet counts drop in myelofibrosis (MF)1

 • Among those requiring RBC transfusions at baseline, as per Gale criteria.

-• BAT=best available therapy; CI=confidence interval; IQR=interquartile range; MFSAF=Myelofibrosis Symptom Assessment Form; MOA=mechanism of action; NCCN=National Comprehensive Cancer Network® (NCCN®); RBC=red blood cell; TI=transfusion independent.
+• CI=confidence interval; IQR=interquartile range; MFSAF=Myelofibrosis Symptom Assessment Form; MOA=mechanism of action; NCCN=National Comprehensive Cancer Network® (NCCN®); plt=platelet counts; RBC=red blood cell; TI=transfusion independent.